MadeleineCO/MadeleineCO.github.io/docs/BIO 111/Unit 2/Chapter 7/Aerobic Respiration.md

 				1. Regeneration of oxaloacetate
 					1. Then another Acetyl group is introduced and cycle repeats
 			- The cycle repeats
-		- How do we get energy from proteins or lipids?
-			- From Krebs cycle
-			- Amino acids contain a central (alpha) carbon w/ an amino group attached and a carboxyl group and a hydrogen and an R group (ex: hydrogen)
-				1. Deaminate this molecule
-					1. Removal of amino group
-					2. Contains 2 carbons
-			- If you deaminate other amino acids, you could get two, three, four, etc. carbons
-			- In Krebs cycle, the majority of CO2 is generated
-				1. NADH is also created and stored
-				2. FADH is another nucleotide that is made in the cycle
 		- For each Acetyl-CoA entering. . .
 			- Release 2 molecules of CO2 (two carbons from Acetyl-CoA)
 			- Reduce 3 NAD+ to 3 NADH